vladi315/Dex-Net-with-user-input/README.md

 ##### Troubleshooting

-If using a VM, ensure that Processor type is set to 'host' in the Proxmox VM settings.
+If you run into issues with the tensorflow installation using a VM, set the Processor type to 'host' in the Proxmox VM settings.
 This enables CPU accelerators that are required for tensorflow versions > 1.5 (see <https://forum.proxmox.com/threads/avx2-and-avx-flags-on-vm.87808/>)

 ![VM settings](./README_VM_settings.PNG)